-The sybsyntax database requires between 3MB and 5MB on your database device, depending upon the logical page size.
+The sybsyntax database requires space on the device that is at least as large as the model database.
 By default, the sybsyntax installation scripts install the sybsyntax database on the device that is designated as the default database device.

-If you have not used sp\diskdefault to change the status of the master device (which is installed as the default disk) or to specify another default device, the scripts install sybsyntax on the master device.
+If you have not used sp_diskdefault to change the status of the master device (which is installed as the default disk) or to specify another default device, the scripts install sybsyntax on the master device.
 This configuration is not recommended because sybsyntax uses valuable space, which is best left available for future expansion of the master database.